ethanzhang02/POS-Tagger/README.md

 Performs part-of-speech tagging.
 First utilized a unigram model using Bayes.
-Then utilized Hidden Markov Model with Viterbi reinforcement learning algorithm to perform POS-tagging.
+Then utilized Hidden Markov Model with Viterbi algorithm to perform POS-tagging.